Testing: Longitudinal Chromatic Aberration and focus shift

 Lenses with focal ratios of f2.8 or larger are often prone to longitudinal color aberrations (loCA, a.k.a. “axial color” or “bokeh CA”).
 These normally show up as magenta coloration in the foreground and greenish hues in the background and are not easily corrected in post-processing.
 The new Sigma Art shows no loCA:

-There’s also no focus shift to worry about although the foreground becomes sharper faster than the background – which is a bit unusual.
-For comparison see the Tamron 28-75mm f2.8 Di III and the Nikon Z 24-70mm f2.8 S.
+There’s also no focus shift to worry about although the foreground becomes sharper faster than the background – similar to the Sony.
+For comparison see the Tamron 28-75mm f2.8 Di III, Sony FE 24-70mm f2.8 GM, and Nikon Z 24-70mm f2.8 S.

 The following real life shot shows that the Sigma 24-70mm f2.8 DG DN Art produces no purple fringing around high-contrast edges in the focal plane or green outlining around background subjects: